-1. Active energy is the energy which ensures functioning of all electrical appliances and devices in the household.
-Active energy of high tariff/calculated to the customers with two-tariff meters – represents electricity consumed in the period between 7:00am – 23:00pm (8:00am – 24:00pm in summer) during one billing period (30 days), when consumption is calculated at high tariff (high-tariff electricity).
+1. Active energy (VT) is the energy which ensures functioning of all electrical appliances and devices in the household.
+Active energy is the energy which ensures functioning of all electrical appliances and devices in the household.
+Active energy of high tariff/calculated to the customers with two-tariff meters – represents electricity consumed in the period between 7:00am – 23:00pm (8:00am – 24:00pm in summer for analogue counters, or fixed from 07.00 to 23.00h for new multifunction meters throughout the year) during one billing period (30 days).

-2. Active energy of low tariff /calculated to the customers with two-tariff meters - represents electricity consumed in the period between 23:00pm – 7:00am (24:00pm – 8:00am in summer) during one billing period (30 days), when consumption is calculated at low tariff (low-tariff electricity).
+2. Active energy of low tariff /calculated to the customers with two-tariff meters - represents electricity consumed in the period between 23:00pm – 7:00am (24:00am – 08:00pm in summer for analogue counters, or fixed from 23.00 to 07.00h for new multifunction meters throughout the year) during one billing period (30 days).

-4. eactive energy of high/low tariff – reactive energy is not calculated to households.
-Reactive energy does not ensure operation of devices, i.e. it is not transformed into useful work; however, it is necessary because it ensures creating of magnetic field necessary for starting certain devices, such as: engines, transformers, fluorescent and street lighting…
+4. Reactive energy of high/low tariff – reactive energy is not calculated to households.
+Reactive energy does not ensure operation of devices, i.e. it is not transformed into useful work; however, it is necessary because it ensures creating of magnetic field necessary for starting certain devices, such as: engines, transformers, fluorescent and street lighting.
+Reactive energy is calculated depending on the period of consumption at high/low tariffs (high 7:00 – 23:00/8:00 – 24:00; low 23:00 – 7:00/24:00 – 8:00).
+The funds collected from the invoicing of reactive energy belong to the Montenegrin Electricity Transmission System of Montenegro (CGES) and part of the EPCG (production facilities).

 5. Reactive energy of low tariff – (explained above)